DonnyCraft1/PIDArduino/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Found a bug?
-Please follow the rules below when submitting an issue.
+If it hasn't been reported yet, please consider doing it!

 ---